bluesover/transio/PRD.md

 A professional-grade XML to XSLT transformation tool supporting XSLT 1.0, 2.0, and 3.0 with comprehensive developer features including version control, project management, code snippets, and real-time validation.

-**Open Source & Free to Deploy**: Transio is open source software (MIT License) that can be deployed anywhere for free.
+**Open Source & Privacy-First**: Transio is open source software (MPL-2.0 License) that can be deployed anywhere for free.
 All processing happens locally in the browser with zero data collection.
+Optional Saxon-HE server for enhanced XSLT 2.0/3.0 support.

 **Experience Qualities**:
 1. **Efficient**: Streamlined workflow with keyboard shortcuts, auto-save, and instant transformations that keep developers in their flow state